Juan122113/Notas/JS/APIs web/window.md

   alert("Wow!
 I'm a Aquarius too!");
 }

-// there are mant ways to use the prompt feature sign = window.prompt(); // open the blank prompt window sign = prompt(); // open the blank prompt window sign = window.prompt("Are you feeling lucky?"); // open the window with Text "Are you feeling lucky?"
+// there are many ways to use the prompt feature sign = window.prompt(); // open the blank prompt window sign = prompt(); // open the blank prompt window sign = window.prompt("Are you feeling lucky?"); // open the window with Text "Are you feeling lucky?"